top of page

 Feminist Titles to Add to your Bookshelf

-In the wars against patriarchal society, there is a plight for strong, independent female characters (written by women).
-We want to read stories that represent the type of person we want to become.
-Women who fought against the systems of oppression and stories of women who live in worlds where those systems are naught to exist.
+In the ongoing battle against patriarchal society, we crave strong, independent female characters crafted by women.
+We want stories that reflect the kind of person we aspire to be.
+These are tales of women who challenge oppressive systems and those who exist in worlds where such systems are absent.

 1. Emily Wilde's Encyclopedia of Faeries